taoteh1221/Open_Crypto_Tracker/README.txt

 IMPORTANT NOTE: IN THE v6 RELEASE (Coming Soon™), DOING THIS MANUALLY IN A TEXT EDITOR WON'T BE NECESSARY.
 YOU WILL BE ABLE TO DO IT IN THE "Admin Config => Portfolio Assets" INTERFACE MUCH EASIER.

-Below is an example for editing your assets / markets into the portfolio assets in the file config.php (located in the primary directory of this app), in the PORTFOLIO ASSETS section.
+Below is an example for editing your assets / markets in the file config.php (located in the primary directory of this app), within the PORTFOLIO ASSETS section.
 It's very quick / easy to do (after you get the hang of it, lol).
 Also see the text file /DOCUMENTATION-ETC/CONFIG-EXAMPLE.txt, for a pre-configured set of default settings and example assets / markets.

-Contact any supported exchange's help desk if you are unaware of the correct formatting of the trading pair naming you are adding in the configuration file (examples: Kraken has arbitrary Xs inserted in SOME older pair names, HitBTC sometimes has tether pairs without the "T" in the symbol name).
+Contact any supported exchange's help desk if you are unaware of the correct formatting of the trading pair naming you are adding in the configuration file (examples: Kraken has arbitrary Xs inserted in SOME older pair names, HitBTC sometimes has tether pairs without the "T" in the symbol name, and bybit can prepend "1000" to low-unit-value coin's market IDs).

 Support for over 80 trading pairs (country fiat currency or secondary crypto, contact me to request more):